Seneca 4 BC - AD 65

 asked Seneca to become the tutor of his adopted son.
 What

-did Seneca find in the playroom?
+did Seneca find in the nursery?
 Wee Nero, 12 years old.

 Where did he come from?